What is optometry?

 People who want to become optometry doctors in the U.S. typically complete:

-• Up to four years of college undergraduate study, often focusing on natural sciences, like biology or chemistry.
+• Four years of college undergraduate study, often focusing on natural sciences, like biology or chemistry.

 • A four-year Doctor of Optometry (OD) degree.